equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 ## Overal Developer experience

-On my HP 14 Chromebook the keyboard was really plesent (untill the hardware issue).
-I must admit that Chrome OS developer introduced lot of really cool keybord shortcuts to various cool stuff.
+On my HP 14 Chromebook the keyboard was really pleasant (untill the hardware issue).
+I must admit that Chrome OS developer introduced lot of really cool keyboard shortcuts to various cool stuff.
 PC people won't be missing the "windows" key, Mac people wont be missing the CMD key.

 One thing to remember is that Chromebook is just one big browser.
 If you